 Rebate programs for homes in your community

 Rebates, programs1 and support are available for Indigenous communities making energy-efficiency improvements and upgrades to their homes.
-We also facilitate and sponsor group lunches or dinners to talk to community members about conservation and energy-efficiency opportunities.
+We also facilitate and sponsor group lunches or dinners discuss conservation and energy efficiency opportunities with community members.

-The Indigenous Communities Conservation Program is for Indigenous communities in FortisBC’s service territory who plan to or are already in the process of improving the energy efficiency of existing homes in their community.
+The Indigenous Communities Conservation Program is for Indigenous communities in FortisBC’s service territory that are planning, or are already in the process of improving the energy efficiency of existing homes in their community.
 This program must be administered through your housing department.

 We’re there to work with your community throughout the upgrade process, from assisting with applications to ensuring eligible energy-efficient products are selected.
 Before beginning work, review the program terms and conditions to see details about eligibility and requirements for upgrades.